-About My Skin: Sensitive, combination skin with redness and occasional breakouts
+About My Skin: Sensitive, combination skin

 I have finicky skin, and sometimes even the most unassuming product can give me a rash, pimple, or flaking.
 This year, in particular, has been a tough one for my face.
 While everyone was waxing poetic about how staying at home with no makeup had done wonders for their skin, I was dealing with cystic acne and uneven skin tone.

 All this is to say that I'm cautious about the products I'll experiment with, solely because the headache of dealing with a skin temper tantrum is something I'd like to avoid at all costs.
 But because Drunk Elephant's main objective is to remove irritants from the picture and return your skin to its best, most glowing state, I was comfortable trying this one out.
 Plus, as I mentioned above, I had used a free Sephora sample of their moisturizer a while back and was pleased with the results.
 If you’re curious, I had previously been using Caudalie’s cleansing milk, which has been a favorite of mine for years.